goes into the making

 Faith in the Color Turquoise, Pudding House Publications, 2003

 Tishku After She Created Men, Lone Willow Press, 1996

 Prices listed for those still available through me. $3 shipping fee for one book, $4 for any higher number.
 Signed copies sent upon request.
-Refuses to Suffocate is available through Blue Lyra Press; I have a few copies available too.
 Oncoming Halos is also available online through Kelsay Books and Amazon; Seven Parts Woman, through me as well online.
-Others turn up there as used books.

 -- book celebration for Oncoming Halos at the Denver Woman’s Press Club, 1325 Logan St., Denver, CO, 2/9/19